Gryf Tczew: Splits

 In 2015, disenchanted Wisła fans reactivated its football section, joining the Klasa B. The following year, the women's section of Gryf broke away to form a new club named Pogoń Tczew.

 Success

 In the 2023–24 season, Gryf won the Gdańsk IV group of the Klasa A, winning promotion to the regional league.
 The following season, the club finished in third place, allowing them to enter the playoffs for the IV liga.
 They eventually lost the playoff final against Sokół Bożepole Wielkie, missing out on promotion that year.
+The following season Gryf repeated their league success with another third-place finish.
+However, they were eliminated from the playoff's by AS Kolbudy.